cristianmagana/site-reliability-engineeing/terminology/index.md

 - Documentation of team processes and runbooks

 **Hiring and Onboarding**:
-- Interview candidate screening and interviews
+- Candidate screening and selection
 - Writing job descriptions
 - Onboarding new team members
 - Mentoring and training